zammad/zammad-admin-documentation/channels-email/settings.rst

    Option set to ``no``
       The agent will be set as ticket customer.

-      ..
-Note:: Currently agents can't be customers within the UI.
+      .. note:: Currently agents can't be customers within the UI.
 While Email communication works, agents can't see their own tickets (as a customer) if they don't have access to the group.
 Block Notifications
    With the regex that can be defined here, you can ensure not to send any notifications to specific systems.
    By default this especially affects typical system addresses which can't receive Emails any way.